overte-org/overte-docs-sphinx/source/explore/get-started/setup-audio.rst

 .. warning::
     This document is slightly outdated.
-    FIXME: instructions for Windows are most likely outdated, no mention that you should *not* use "open mic" setups without push to talk
+    FIXME: instructions for Windows are most likely outdated

 #################################
 Set Up Your Audio Devices